AdamSobieski/Narratology/Content/CSVAI.md

 ## A CSVAI Metadata Schema

-A CSVAI schema would build on CSVW metadata.
+A CSVAI schema would build on the CSVW metadata schema.
 Preliminary ideas for a CSVAI schema include:

 1. descriptive metadata for AI systems.
    1. in addition to using [Dublin Core](https://www.dublincore.org/) metadata, CSVAI could define descriptive metadata intended for consumption by AI systems.